top of page

 Stuck?
 Consider these starters:

-Due to staffing shortages, FSF will unfortunately be unable to provide feedback on stories submitted this February.
+Due to staffing shortages, FSF will unfortunately be unable to provide feedback on stories submitted this March.

 Questions?
 Refer to the FAQs below, or contact us: futurescholarfoundation@gmail.com